-This is to certify that the interest in real property conveyed by Grant Deed dated as of $\underline{September 9}$, 2022, from Union Pacific Railroad Company, a Delaware corporation, to the Great Redwood Trail Agency, a local agency created by the California legislature, is hereby accepted by the undersigned officer pursuant to authority conferred by Resolution No. $\underline{E(D)}(\underline{C})$, adopted by the Great Redwood Trail Agency on $\underline{Sept 7}$, 2022, and the Grantee consents to recordation thereof by its duly authorized representative.
+This is to certify that the interest in real property conveyed by Grant Deed dated as of Content of 2022, from Union Pacific Railroad Company, a Delaware corporation, to the Great Redwood Trail Agency, a local agency created by the California legislature, is hereby accepted by the undersigned officer pursuant to authority conferred by Resolution No. Elizabeth Adopted by the Great Redwood Trail Agency on

+authorized representative.

-Date: 9/
+Date: 9/12/22

+Caryl Hart

-Caryl Hart Chairwoman, Board of Directors
+Chairwoman, Board of Directors

-STATE OF CALIFORNIA
+STATE OF CALIFORNIA )ss.

 COUNTY OF

-On this day of , 2022, before me, personally appeared
+On this day of, 2022, before me, personally appeared, personally known to me (or proved to me on the basis of

-)ss.

-, personally known to me (or proved to me on the basis of satisfactory evidence) to be the person whose name is subscribed to the within instrument and acknowledged to me that he/she executed the same in his authorized capacity, and that by his/her signature on the instrument the person, or the entity upon behalf of which the person acted, executed the instrument.
+satisfactory evidence) to be the person whose name is subscribed to the within instrument and

+acknowledged to me that he/she executed the same in his authorized capacity, and that by

+his/her signature on the instrument the person, or the entity upon behalf of which the person acted, executed the instrument.

+WITNESS my hand and official seal.

 [seal]

 Notary Certificate Attached

 Notary Public